 Current efforts are focused on further scaling up testing capabilities to guarantee that each state has the testing supplies and capabilities they need to reopen according to their own individual state plans.
-For example, the federal government is procuring over 21 million swabs and 13 million collection tubes with transport media (or saline) in May.
-These supplies will be shipping out to states over the course of the month.
-ThermoFisher, which has more than 3,000 lab machines across the country, will be producing more than 10 million extraction and PCR kits in May, enabling states to complete millions of additional tests in May.
+For example, the Federal Government procured over 20 million swabs and tubes of transport media (or saline) in June.
+These supplies will be shipped out to states over the course of the next few months.
+ThermoFisher, which has more than 3,000 lab machines across the country, will be producing more than 10 million laboratory testing extraction and PCR kits per month, enabling states to complete millions of additional tests starting in May.
 In mid-March, the FDA issued an EUA for Hologic's Panther COVID-19 test, which runs on more than 600 lab machines across the United States.
-Hologic will be shipping several million test kits to labs across the nation starting in early May.
+Beginning in early May, Hologic began shipping several million test kits per month to labs across the nation.

 The Administration will continue to work hand in hand with governors to support testing plans and rapid response programs.
-The Opening Up America Again guidelines, provided by the Administration, describes roles and responsibilities as well as elements of the robust testing plans and rapid response programs called for in the President's Guidelines.
-The Laboratory Testing Task Force is providing technical assistance to all 50 states, tribes and territories through calls with every state public health team to discuss their testing goals and the best mechanisms to achieve them.
+The Opening Up America Again guidelines, provided by the Administration, describe roles and responsibilities as well as elements of the robust testing plans and rapid response programs called for in the President's Guidelines.

+The Laboratory Testing Task Force is providing technical assistance to all 50 states, tribes, and territories through calls with every state public health team to discuss their testing goals and the best mechanisms to achieve them.
 The federal government is assisting states to develop testing plans, supplying resources to help meet these testing plans, and deploying teams to states that need additional subject matter expertise.